|

 In a freakish response to my words, Shellie scooped me up, flipped me over her shoulder like a gym bag, and bolted across the backyard.

-My body flailed like a rag doll.
-But what came next made me nauseous.
+My body flailed like a rag doll, and what came next made me nauseous.

 I watched, wide-eyed, as the ground shrank under us.
-Then came my offering—I hurled my guts out in mid-air.
+Then came my contribution—I hurled my guts out in mid-air.

 We landed with a thud.

-With strangely delicate precision, Shellie handled me like a basketball and pinned me against the wall.
+With strangely delicate precision, Shellie pinned me against the wall.
 Safely perched on the stone ledge underneath my room’s window, I nervously beat at the sill until we managed to slip inside.

 Panicked and damn near delirious, I limped to my bed.
 The rest of my memories were lost in sleep.